SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

 The steps below will guide your through settting up your pipeline.

-1. Enable SAP Continuous Integration and Delivery
+1. Enable SAP Continuous Integration and Delivery (Optional Step - if you have executed the Booster you should be good)
 - Go to your subaccount in SAP BTP
 - Got to the Service Marketplace
 - Type Continuous into the Search Box
 - Choose Create

  ![choose create](./images/cicd1-1.png)

+2. Assign Role Collection

 - In your SAP BTP subaccount, choose Security -> Trust Configuration
 - Choose the name of your identity provider